-Section have the resp Metro-INET Section esent a full report of its activities at each regular meeting of the Board. on 8.8.
+Board at least thirty (30) days before the annual meeting for the Board's review and ratification; and (c) to present a full report of its activities at each regular meeting of the Board.

+Section 8.8.
 Preparation and Modification of Charges.
-The executive committee shall bonsibility to prepare and modify charges for the use of the programs and facilities of , both as to Members and non-members, subject to Board approval.
-ARTICLE IX FINANCIAL MATTERS on 9.1.
+The executive committee shall have the responsibility to prepare and modify charges for the use of the programs and facilities of Metro-INET, both as to Members and non-members, subject to Board approval.

+ARTICLE IX FINANCIAL MATTERS

+Section 9.1.
 Fiscal Year.
-The fiscal year of Metro-INET shall be the calendar year. on 9.2.
-Adoption of Annual Budget.
-The annual budget of Metro-INET must be have the resp Metro-INET Section oonsibility to prepare and modify charges for the use of the programs and facilities of both as to Members and non-members, subject to Board approval.
-ARTICLE IX FINANCIAL MATTERS on 9.1.
-Fiscal Year.
-The fiscal year of Metro-INET shall be the calendar year. have the resp Metro-INET Section oonsibility to prepare and modify charges for the use of the programs and facilities of both as to Members and non-members, subject to Board approval.
-ARTICLE IX FINANCIAL MATTERS on 9.1.
-Fiscal Year.
 The fiscal year of Metro-INET shall be the calendar year.

-Metro-INET Section , both as to Members and non-members, subject to Board approval.
-ARTICLE IX FINANCIAL MATTERS on 9.1.
-Fiscal Year.
-The fiscal year of Metro-INET shall be the calendar year.
-Secti FINANCIAL MATTERS on 9.1.
-Fiscal Year.
-The fiscal year of Metro-INET shall be the calendar year.
-Secti FINANCIAL MATTERS on 9.1.
-Fiscal Year.
-The fiscal year of Metro-INET shall be the calendar year.
-Secti on 9.1.
-Fiscal Year.
-The fiscal year of Metro-INET shall be the calendar year.
-Secti Secti on 9.2.
+Section 9.2.
 Adoption of Annual Budget.
-The annual budget of Metro-INET must be e following manner: (a) prior to May 1 the Board will supply each member with a proposed preliminary budget for the coming fiscal year; (b) prior to the meeting of the Board in July the Board will supply each Member with a proposed budget adjusted for withdrawal notifications received pursuant to Article XI; (c) the annual budget for the coming fiscal year shall be adopted at the July Board meeting. - Prom ptly after adoption of the budget, the Board must mail copies of the budget to the chief administrative officer of each Member.
-Upon adoption of the budget each Member is obligated to Metro-INET for the budgeted revenues and cost sharing charges fixed by the Board for the ensuing fiscal year in accordance with this Article. on 9.3.
+The annual budget of Metro-INET must be adopted in the following manner:

+(a) prior to May 1 the Board will supply each member with a proposed preliminary budget for the coming fiscal year;

+(b) prior to the meeting of the Board in July the Board will supply each Member with a proposed budget adjusted for withdrawal notifications received pursuant to Article XI;

+(c) the annual budget for the coming fiscal year shall be adopted at the July Board meeting.

+Promptly after adoption of the budget, the Board must mail copies of the budget to the chief administrative officer of each Member.
+Upon adoption of the budget each Member is obligated to Metro-INET for the budgeted revenues and cost sharing charges fixed by the Board for the ensuing fiscal year in accordance with this Article.

+Section 9.3.
 Cost Sharing Charges.
-The Board shall have authority to fix cost sharing Il Members in an amount sufficient to provide the funds required by the budgets of the organization.
-The Board shall notify the chief administrative officer of each Member of the such charges, on or before May 1 of each year.
+The Board shall have authority to fix cost sharing charges for all Members in an amount sufficient to provide the funds required by the budgets of the organization.
+The Board shall notify the chief administrative officer of each Member of the amounts of such charges, on or before May 1 of each year.
 The Board shall prepare, and may amend, a document setting forth the cost sharing charges and policies for Members and rates for services provided to non-members.
-Such document(s) and policies shall be made available to Members for review and comment upon request. on 9.4.
+Such document(s) and policies shall be made available to Members for review and comment upon request.

+Section 9.4.
 Invoices to Members.
-Invoices for all charges shall be sent to the Members Agent and shall be due when rendered.
-Any Member whose charges have not been - forty-five (45) days after the date of the invoice may be declared in default by the cutive committee and shall not be entitled to further voting privileges nor to have its any office nor to use any Metro-INET facilities or programs until such time as the ed and Metro-INET has been paid in full.
-Additionally, in the event that such charges n paid within forty-five (45) days of the date of the invoice, and such default remains uncured affei a reasonable time following notice to cure, the membership of such Member may be chief admini obligated to for the ensuit Section charges for a the organizat amounts of section services prove Members for Section by the Fiscal paid within the Board or exect Director hold default is curr have not been terminated by a majority vote of the Board.
+Invoices for all charges shall be sent to the Members by the Fiscal Agent and shall be due when rendered.
+Any Member whose charges have not been paid within forty-five (45) days after the date of the invoice may be declared in default by the Board or executive committee and shall not be entitled to further voting privileges nor to have its Director hold any office nor to use any Metro-INET facilities or programs until such time as the default is cured and Metro-INET has been paid in full.
+Additionally, in the event that such charges have not been paid within forty-five (45) days of the date of the invoice, and such default remains uncured after a reasonable time following notice to cure, the membership of such Member may be terminated by a majority vote of the Board.
 In the event of a dispute between the Member and the Board as to the amount which is due and payable, the Member shall nevertheless make such payment in order to preserve its status as a Member, but such payment may be made under protest and without prejudice with respect to the Member's right to dispute the amount of the charge and to pursue any legal remedies available to it.

-545 Section 9.5.
+Section 9.5.
 Classification of Cost Sharing Charges.
-The charges to the Members of 546 Metro-INET shall be divided, for cost sharing purposes, into three different classes, as further 547 described in Exhibit A to this JPA and incorporated herein:
+The charges to the Members of Metro-INET shall be divided, for cost sharing purposes, into three different classes, as further described in Exhibit A to this JPA and incorporated herein: